Prudential Financial Inc. Buys 3,765 Shares of Dollar Tree, Inc. (NASDAQ:DLTR)

 Wall Street Analysts Forecast Growth

 A number of equities analysts recently commented on DLTR shares.
-Wells Fargo & Company lowered their price target on shares of Dollar Tree from $190.00 to $170.00 and set an “overweight” rating on the stock in a research report on Friday, August 26th.
-Gordon Haskett set a $163.00 target price on shares of Dollar Tree in a report on Tuesday, November 22nd.
-UBS Group raised their target price on shares of Dollar Tree from $171.00 to $177.00 in a report on Wednesday, November 23rd.
-Piper Sandler decreased their target price on shares of Dollar Tree from $191.00 to $167.00 and set an “overweight” rating on the stock in a report on Friday, August 26th.
-Finally, Morgan Stanley decreased their target price on shares of Dollar Tree from $160.00 to $145.00 and set an “equal weight” rating on the stock in a report on Friday, August 26th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Dollar Tree from $163.00 to $194.00 in a research report on Wednesday, November 23rd.
+Evercore ISI decreased their target price on shares of Dollar Tree from $170.00 to $160.00 in a report on Wednesday, November 23rd.
+Wells Fargo & Company decreased their target price on shares of Dollar Tree from $190.00 to $170.00 and set an “overweight” rating on the stock in a report on Friday, August 26th.
+OTR Global raised shares of Dollar Tree from a “mixed” rating to a “positive” rating in a report on Wednesday, November 16th.
+Finally, JPMorgan Chase & Co. raised their target price on shares of Dollar Tree from $171.00 to $176.00 and gave the company an “overweight” rating in a report on Tuesday, September 6th.
 Three research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $173.60.

 Dollar Tree Profile